volusion/element-documentation/explanations/element-concepts/README.md

 - Selecting and calling the [data sources](TODO-link-fetching-data-fast) that will populate the block with meaningful data.
 - Displaying the data and wiring some interactions.
 (TODO-link)
 - Styling the block to look nice.
 (TODO-link)
-- Publishing the block and use it in pages.
+- Publishing the block and using it in pages.
 (TODO-link)

 ## Pages